 Bake for about 10 minutes.
 Keep watch on the rolls.
 They are finished cooking when they turn a golden color (much like the crescent rolls would if you were baking them normally).
 The marshmallow may melt out of the roll, and that’s okay.

 Let the rolls cool completely before handing them to the kids.
 Tell them to crack open the “tomb” and see if Jesus is still in the tomb.
-Listen to the collective gasp when the kids realize that the tomb is empty!
+Even if the kiddos have done this before, they will still be pleasantly surprised to see that the tomb is empty.

 Our kids loved this for Easter!
 Personally, as a family, we have made these twice more since Easter at home.
 The triplets not only think that they are tasty, but they also are surprised each time that they marshmallow has disappeared.